Committee Board Grants and Stimulation Fund

 Examples of activities that are granted a subsidy are symposia about the elections in March 2021 or symposia about a relevant topic, such as sustainability, workshops during the well-being day and a big general career event.
 Initiatives that were granted a subsidy are a consultancy group for students to connect them with the work field, and an innovation committee that focuses on innovation, sustainability, and environmental awareness.

-Applications can be submitted from October 1, 2021 till May 1, 2022.
+There are three deadlines to apply for a subsidy, namely 1 December 2022, 15 February 2023 and 1 May 2023.
 You will receive a response to the application as soon as possible, at the latest within 8 weeks.
 You can submit the application using the established form.
 A budget will also have to be provided.
 Under the heading 'Application Procedures', you can find the formats you use for the application.

 Do you want to make the organization of your association more sustainable?